farao-community/farao-community.github.io/pages/docs/output-data/rao-logs/example.md

 ## Second preventive RAO
 After optimising preventive remedial actions, simulating automatons, and optimising curative remedial actions, the network situation is re-assessed after applying these actions on it.
-Because the preventive remedial actions created a big virtual cost, a second preventive RAO is executed.
+Then a second preventive RAO is executed.
 First, the RAO applies only automatons and curative actions on the network and assesses the constraints.
 ~~~
 DEBUG c.f.farao.commons.logs.TechnicalLogs - Systematic sensitivity analysis with applied RA [start]